Employment & Labor

 Our success is based upon the simple but effective philosophy: Assume that each case will go to trial and prepare accordingly.
 This strategy yields substantial advantages to our clients.
 These advantages include positioning the case for a quick and fair settlement, strategically selecting witnesses to depose, preparing clients for their depositions, retaining the most effective experts, filing motions that gain tactical advantages and, ultimately, achieving favorable results.

-Our lawyers prepare employment policies, manuals and agreements for all levels of employees, including personnel handbooks, FMLA policies, covenants not to compete, confidentiality agreements and separation agreements.
+Our attorneys prepare employment policies, manuals and agreements for all levels of employees, including personnel handbooks, FMLA policies, covenants not to compete, confidentiality agreements and separation agreements.
 We advise our clients on day-to-day issues that arise in the workplace.

 We regularly speak to industry groups, human resource professionals and other lawyers on employment-related matters.